aboodbdaiwi/XIPline/README.md

 When implementing new features, or debugging, we recommend using the debugging MATLAB script `XIPline_Code_Script.m`.
 This script can run the entire application but without the graphical user interface (GUI).

 ## Usage
-These are a few analysis demos (please refer to the user's manual for step-by-step quid on performing all analysis)
+These are a few analysis demos (please refer to the user's manual for step-by-step guide on performing all analysis)

 1 - Calibration Analysis demo:
 video